Which collagen to choose? The Complete Guide to Collagen Types

 Proven clinical efficacy

-- Collactive® at 2g/day: Reduces wrinkles by 19% in just 28 days and improves firmness and hydration within 8 weeks.
+• Collactive® at 2g/day: Reduces wrinkles by 19% in just 28 days and improves firmness and hydration from 8 weeks.

-- Naticol® at 2.5g/day: Improves skin radiance and anti-spot effects, strengthens hair from 8 weeks, and acts on firmness starting at 5g/day after 12 weeks.
+• Naticol® at 2.5g/day: Improves skin radiance and anti-spot effects, strengthens hair from 8 weeks, and acts on firmness from 5g/day after 12 weeks.

 Innovation continues at D-LAB

-D-LAB continues to innovate to develop new formats and technologies to maximize the efficiency of its products.
+D-LAB continues to innovate to develop new formats and technologies in order to maximize the efficiency of its products.

 To read: optimize your collagen treatment and when to take collagen